28/11/2015

 This one brewers already get – but distillers?
 No. As for the poor bloody cider makers!

-So you see, none of these issues effects any multi-national – but each and every small brewer, cider maker and distiller wrestles with them every day.
-I am sure there are more than 3, but the coffee machine is bust so don’t expect in depth research from someone suffering from caffeine withdrawl.
+So you see, none of these issues affects any multi-national – but every small brewer, cider maker and distiller wrestles with them every day.
+I am sure there are more than 3, but the coffee machine is bust so don’t expect in-depth research from someone suffering from caffeine withdrawal.

 But before I have yet another cup of tea here’s a thought: why should the type of alcohol we make determine which part of the fridge we sit in?